Couva: Health

-The region is serviced by the Couva district health facility.
-The Couva district health facility was the most heavily utilised of the South West Regional Health Authority's (SWRHA) district facilities with more than 162,000 people.
-The facility was to include an adjacent laboratory equipped to conduct lab tests such as complete blood count, renal function, liver function, blood glucose levels and other diagnostic tests.
+The region is served by the Couva district health facility, the most heavily used of the South West Regional Health Authority's district facilities, with more than 162,000 people.
+The facility was to include an adjacent laboratory equipped to conduct laboratory tests, such as complete blood count, renal function, liver function, blood glucose level, and other diagnostic tests.

-The Trinidad and Tobago government, in a loan agreement with the Government of China, constructed a Children's Hospital and Multi-Training Centre for Medicine, Nursing and Pharmacology (using the UDeCOTT) which will be a self-contained, centralised medical facility equipped with the most modern and high-end medical equipment.
-The facility will consist of 230 beds, and includes a Burns Care Unit, central Pharmacy, Children's and Adult's Casualty Clinic, and Helicopter Rooftop Access for Emergencies.
-The completion date was 2015 but since the change of government the facility hasn't been opened as at 3 October 2018.
+The Trinidad and Tobago government, in a loan agreement with the Government of China, constructed a Children's Hospital and Multi-Training Centre for Medicine, Nursing, and Pharmacology (using the UDeCOTT), which will be a self-contained, centralised medical facility equipped with the most modern and high-end medical equipment.
+The facility will consist of 230 beds, and includes a burn-care unit, central pharmacy, children and adult casualty clinic, and helicopter rooftop access for emergencies.
+The completion date was 2015, but since the change of government, the facility has not been opened as of 3 October 2018.

 Sport

-The Ato Boldon Stadium, located in Couva, Trinidad and Tobago, is named after the eight-time Olympic and World Championship medal winner and 1997 200 m World Champion, Ato Boldon.
+The Ato Boldon Stadium, located in Couva, Trinidad and Tobago, is named after eight-time Olympic and World Championship medal winner and 1997 200 m world champion Ato Boldon.
 The stadium was constructed in 2001.
 The National Men's Team and Women's Team use the stadium as their training centre.
-ABS is also the home of Athletics.
-Every year there are various National Tournaments and Invitationals held by various clubs and by the National Athletic Association.
-The capacity of the stadium is approximately 10,000 persons.
+ABS is also the home of athletics.
+Every year, various national tournaments and invitationals are held by various clubs and by the National Athletic Association.
+The capacity of the stadium is around 10,000 persons.
 Central FC plays its home games at the stadium.
+Outside Trinidad and Tobago the stadium is best known for being the location of the match played on 10 October 2017, when the Trinidad and Tobago national team defeated the United States 2–1, which meant the United States failed to qualify for the 2018 FIFA World Cup.

-The Sevilla Sports club is located south of Rivulet road and includes two tennis courts, swimming pool, golf course and snooker.
-The Brechin Castle Golf Course started out as a 9-hole course in 1927 and was increased to an 18-hole course in 1929/1930, but by 1938 nine holes had been reclaimed by the sugar cane factory when sugar cane crops were planted on the site and houses were built on it.
+The Sevilla Sports Club, located south of Rivulet Road, includes two tennis courts, a swimming pool, a golf course, and snooker facilities.
+The Brechin Castle Golf Course started out as a 9-hole course in 1927 and was increased to an 18-hole course in 1929/1930, but by 1938, nine holes had been reclaimed by the sugarcane factory when crops were planted on the site and houses were built on it.
 The course is being used regularly for tournaments by other clubs and it also has its monthly medal games.
 The club house, called Seville Club, was formerly the residence of the manager of Brechin Castle.